-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Sony RX100 II and the Sony RX100 II?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20 vs 17.9MP) with a 6% higher linear resolution.